-Business requirements are a tool for documenting your business solutions for driving higher value in your company.
-In Elements Catalyst you can raise and manage business requirements independently as well as in the context of the process diagrams, org and ref models.
+Business requirements are a tool for documenting your business needs for driving higher value in your company.
+In Elements Catalyst you can raise and manage business requirements independently as well as in the context of the process diagrams, Salesforce org and ref models.

-Any user (including free viewers) can raise requirements and collaborate on them using comments in a PRO space.
-However, in order to manage requirements through the full lifecycle, prioritize them in the release schedules and enrich them with user stories, you will need a requirement manager permission.
+By default any user (including free viewers) can raise requirements and collaborate on them using comments in a PRO space.
+However, in order to manage requirements through the full lifecycle, prioritise them in the release schedules and enrich them with user stories, you will need requirement manager permissions.

-Anyone can "raise" a requirement.
-In the main application select the "Changes" menu item and then click on "New requirement" in the upper right corner of the screen.
+By default anyone can "raise" a requirement.
+In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the right at the top).

 At this point a requirement is in "Being raised' status and this allows you to add any additional information, like notes, links, data tables, images, or even change the requirement details, in the right panel.

-Once you feel the requirement is ready you can click "Change status" in the right panel and change it to "Submitted".
-From this point only a requirement manager can manage the submitted requirement.
+Once you feel the requirement is ready you can click "change status" on either the right hand panel, or by right clicking on the requirement.
+Once submitted, only a requirement manager can manage the requirement.

 The image below outlines the default business requirement lifecycle.
 The requirements with statuses: "Implemented", "Deleted", "Will not implement" and "Duplicate" will be put in the "Closed" category list so you can concentrate on the ones requiring action.